Don't script your AI. Arm it.

 uvx --from mfa-servicenow-mcp servicenow-mcp-skills opencode

-uvx --from mfa-servicenow-mcp servicenow-mcp-skills gemini
+uvx --from mfa-servicenow-mcp servicenow-mcp-skills antigravity

 🔍 analyze/